Core Learning (CS)

 - Readings

-- Manga list for life lesson: “Berserk > Vagabond > Monster > Vinland”
+- Manga for life lessons: “Berserk > Vagabond > Monster > Vinland”

 - James Scholz’s Top 3: